- Home

 In the Alpine Village, you can browse the food and drinks stalls, which serve everything from mulled cider to German sausages and festive sweet treats.

-There’s also a wide variety of funfair attractions, from gentle rides for little ones to exhilarating rides for thrill-seeking adults.
+There’s also a wide variety of funfair attractions, from gentle rides for children to exhilarating ones for thrill-seeking adults.
 No visit to Waterfront Winterland would be complete without a ride on The Giant Wheel, where you can breathe in the sights of Swansea at a gentler pace.

-If you enjoy ice skating, there’s a sleek rink, which is made accessible to everyone.
+If you enjoy ice skating, there’s a sleek rink that’s accessible to everyone.

 Admission to Swansea Waterfront Winterland is free – you’ll just need to pay for the attractions you want to do.
-Ice skating tickets will need to be purchased in advance.
+However, ice skating tickets need to be purchased in advance.

 7. Celebrate Kwanzaa, UK-wide

-It might only have been celebrated since 1966, but Kwanzaa is fast becoming more observed in the UK, as well as in the US, where it originated.
+Although it’s only been celebrated since 1966, Kwanzaa is fast becoming more observed in the UK, as well as in the US, where it originated.

-Kwanzaa is a week-long celebration of African heritage and identity, and it’s usually celebrated between Boxing Day and New Year’s Day.
+Kwanzaa is a week-long celebration of African heritage and identity, usually occurring between Boxing Day and New Year’s Day.

 Each day focuses on one of the seven key principles of the holiday: unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.